Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Volume enclosed by flux surfaces

-The only relevant consequence for the volume formula is that now the value of $\tau$ is in general a function of $\Psi$.
-The extended result is the following, \begin{thm} $dV = \tau(\Psi)\, T(\Psi)\, d\Psi$ \end{thm} Thus, the computation of the volume is still equivalent to a 2D integration.
-It is an open question again, however, whether there are any weak QS fields that are not axisymmetric.
+{Thus,} the~computation of the volume is still equivalent to a 2D integration.
+It is an open question again, however, whether there are any weak QS fields that are not~axisymmetric.

-\subsection{Fields with flux-form symmetry}
+\subsection{Fields with Flux-Form~Symmetry}

-The next case considered in \cite{mackay2024volume}, is magnetic fields $B$ with \emph{flux-form symmetry}, defined as having a volume-preserving {vector field} $u$ independent from $B$ almost everywhere, such that $L_u \beta = 0$.
-Perhaps the name is insufficiently clear, because for the definition it is essential that $u$ be volume-preserving, not just $L_u\beta=0$, but we continue to use it.
-It is equivalent to require $u$ to be a volume-preserving field that commutes with $B$ (e.g.~\cite{burby2020some}).
-It holds for all non-degenerate MHS fields:~take $u = J$, though all examples that we know of such fields are axisymmetric (so are already covered by Thm 1).
+The next case considered in~\cite{mackay2024volume} is magnetic fields $B$ with \emph{{flux-form symmetry}} , defined as having a volume-preserving {vector field} $u$ independent from $B$ almost everywhere, such that $L_u \beta = 0$ (recall, this means $\curl(B\times u)=0$ because we are assuming $\div B = 0$).
+Perhaps the name is insufficiently clear, because~for the definition it is essential that $u$ be volume-preserving, not just $L_u\beta=0$, but~we continue to use it.
+It is equivalent to require $u$ to be a volume-preserving field that commutes with $B$ (e.g.,~\cite{burby2020some}).
+It holds for all non-degenerate MHS fields that~$u = J$, though~all examples that we know of such fields are axisymmetric (so are already covered by {Theorem} \ref{thm1}).